Midlands4Cities (M4C) PhD funding

 Collaborative Doctoral Awards (CDA)

-Midlands4Cities offers a number of existing research projects in conjunction with external partners where your supervision team is already set.
-As well as producing your thesis you also gain first-hand experience of a partner organisation outside the university environment.
+Midlands4Cities also offers a number of diverse and unique project opportunities in partnership with national, regional, and local partners.
+Your supervision team is already set.
+As well as producing your thesis you also gain first-hand experience of working with an organisation outside the university environment.

-For 2021 start there are two with the University of Nottingham as the lead institution:
+There are 16 in total with the University of Nottingham as the lead institution for the following:

-Find out more about CDAs on the Midlands4 Cities website.
+Find out more about the other CDAs on the Midlands4 Cities website.

 Step 2: Apply to research at the University of Nottingham